IgniteUI/indigo-design-docfx/en/components/list.md

 ## List Item Secondary Action

-There are 4 interchangable List Item Secondary Actions that are listed below.
+There are 4 interchangeable List Item Secondary Actions that are listed below.
+Thanks to the use of Smart Layout in Sketch they can be adjusted further by setting unnecessary elements to ~No Symbol.

 |                  |                                                                                                    |                                                                                                                                       |
 | ---------------- | -------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------- |